 The current state of our breed has made us aware that we want to be proactive as it continues to gain in popularity.
 It is one of the oldest breeds in the world, with a working history and we don’t want the breed to become the next “fashionable” dog with all of the health, temperament and poor breeding issues that so many other breeds gaining quick popularity have suffered.

 The breed is a healthy and rustic working dog.
-We will support any effort to keep the breed that way.
+We will support efforts to keep the breed that way.
 Healthy, stable and long-living.

-With our fundraisers, each year we will support research institutes that focus on health issues that can relate to the Lagotto Romagnolo.
-We work with a Scientific Advisory Board that makes recommendations on whom to support and why.
-We will publish the decision made by the end of the year on our webpage and Facebook page.
+With our fundraisers, each year we will support research institutes and projects that focus on health issues that can relate to the Lagotto Romagnolo.